In this article:

 That's worth $200 in travel.
 To redeem miles, you simply pay for travel purchases with the card, then use your miles to get statement credits against those purchases.
 This card charges no foreign transaction fees, and you can also transfer your miles to more than 12 leading travel loyalty programs.

 This is one of the strongest premium travel rewards cards around: You earn 2 points per $1 spent on travel and dining worldwide, and 1 point per $1 spent on everything else.
-You'll also earn an impressive 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-Redeeming travel rewards is easy: There are no blackout dates or restrictions, and you get a 25% bonus when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®—making those 60,000 bonus points worth $750 in travel.
+You'll also earn an impressive 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Redeeming travel rewards is easy: There are no blackout dates or restrictions, and you get a 25% in travel bonus when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®—making those 60,000 bonus points worth $750 in travel.

 You can also take advantage of transferring points on a 1-to-1 basis to several leading hotel and airline loyalty programs.
 The card comes with a $95 annual fee, but you also get access to excellent travel insurance benefits, including trip cancellation insurance, baggage delay insurance, trip delay and baggage delay reimbursement, auto rental collision damage waiver and more.